Jordan Poole: Washington Wizards (2023–2025)

+Poole receiving the inbounding ball against the Boston Celtics in 2024.

 On July 6, 2023, the Warriors traded Poole, Patrick Baldwin Jr., Ryan Rollins and draft picks to the Washington Wizards in exchange for Chris Paul.
 Poole made his Wizards debut on October 25, logging 18 points and five assists in a 145–120 loss to the Indiana Pacers.
 For the 2023–24 season Poole scored a high of 38 points against the Brooklyn Nets on March 27, 2024.

 For the 2024–25 season, he was moved to point guard.
 Poole posted his first 40+-point night as a Wizard on November 14, 2024 when he scored 42 against San Antonio, but it was not enough to offset Victor Wembanyama's career-high 50-point night.
 On January 18, 2025, Poole made his second appearance at the Chase Center, the home court of the Warriors, as a visiting player since the trade.
 He scored 38 points, including 8-15 shooting on three point shots and his 900th career three pointer, but the Wizards lost to the Warriors by a 122-114 margin.
 However, Poole became the first member of the 2019 NBA draft class to reach 900.
 On February 7, Poole put up a career-high 45 points in a 134–124 loss to the Cleveland Cavaliers.
 On March 31, in a game against the Miami Heat, Poole surpassed Bradley Beal's previous record of 223 for the most three-pointers made in a season in Wizards franchise history, eventually finishing the season with 235.